 Specific information regarding degree courses and orientation activities has been published on the website for each course.
 There are representative professors for incoming orientation who can be contacted for further information.

 Welcome Days take place every year before classes start.
-These informational meetings are intended for future students and introduce them to the various degree courses.
+These informational meetings are intended for future students to and introduce them to the various degree courses.
 Professors explain the course structure and the organisation of lessons, giving new students the possibility to familiarise themselves with the principle services and opportunities offered through instruction.

 Since the 2017-2018 academic year, the CORDA Project has been extended on an experimental basis to Humanities to include English courses offered to students from several secondary schools.